What Is IRS Form 4137?

-Employees who receive tip income are required to report that money to their employers for tax purposes if the tips are more than $20 a month.
-Your employer should then calculate tax withholding on these amounts, just as taxes would be withheld on your regular earnings.
-You're still required to report the income to the IRS even if you don't report it to your employer, but you would do it on Form 4137.
+Form 4137 reports an employee's tip income to the IRS if that income hasn't already been reported to their employer.
+Employees who receive tip income are normally required to report that money to their employers for tax purposes if the tips are more than $20 a month.
+Their employer should then calculate tax withholding on these amounts.

-Allocated tips are assigned to you by your employer as income if you don't report sufficient tips over the course of the tax year.
+Allocated tips must be assigned to you by your employer as income if you don't report sufficient tips over the course of the tax year.
 The IRS requires that your employer do this if three factors are met:

 - You work in a food and/or beverage establishment

 - It's customary that you receive tips from your customers and

 - You reported tips that amounted to less than 8% of your share of the establishment's food and drink sales

 These tips will appear in box 8 of your Form W-2.
 Your employer must assume that you made at least 8% in tips and report this income to the IRS.
 They should report the difference if you've reported less than 8%, or the entire 8% if you've reported no tip income at all.

 Tips that you did report to your employer should appear in box 7 of your Form W-2, "Social Security Tips."

 Where to Get Form 4137